jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 so presumably something like $\frac{142858}{1000000}$ would be a good enough approximation of $\frac{1}{7}$.
 Taking that as our approximation means that we may want to compute $n/7$ by multiplying $142858$ to $n$ and then throwing away the last $6$ digits.
 (Note that we are taking $142858$ instead of $142857$ because the latter already fails when $n=7$.
 In general, we must do ceiling, not floor nor half-up rounding.)

 This indeed gives the right answer for all $n=1,\ \cdots\ ,166668$, but it starts to produce a wrong answer when $n=166669$; in this case the correct answer is $23809$ but our method returns $23810$.
-And of course this is expected!
-We are using an approximation with a nonzero error, so when numbers are large enough, it will surely show up at some point.
+And of course such a failure is expected.
+We are using an approximation with a nonzero error, and surely the error will eventually show up when the dividend is large enough.
 But the question is, *can we estimate how far it will go?* Or, *can we choose a good enough approximation when there is a limit on how big our $n$ can be?*

 Obviously, we are gonna apply this idea for computers, so the denominators of the approximations will be powers of $2$, not $10$: just like that for humans dividing by $10^{k}$ is just throwing away $k$-digits, for computers, dividing by $2^{k}$ is just the right-shift by $k$-bits.
 So, for a given positive integer $d$, our goal is to find a good enough approximation of $\frac{1}{d}$ of the form $\frac{m}{2^{k}}$.
 Probably the most widely known formal result regarding this is the following theorem by Granlund-Montgomery: